kartikj69/Auto-Rotate-Key-vault-Secrets/Readme.md

 ## Customization
 To adapt this solution for other Azure AI services:
-1. Modify the script in `regen.ps1` to target your specific service
+1. Modify the URI and body parameters in `modules/logicapp/locals.tf` to target your specific service
 2. Update the RBAC roles in `locals.tf` to match the requirements of your service
 3. Adjust the schedule parameters to meet your security policy requirements